tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - wanting to get rid of a property they inherited and don't want.
   - trying to invest elsewhere.

+- **develop a marketing strategy**

   - Everything is a funnel.
 If you’re a regular listener to The BiggerPockets Podcast, you’ve probably heard the host, Brian, say this phrase numerous times.
 It is the fundamental truth that drives nearly everything successful in life.
   - The good thing about the top of the funnel is that it weeds out the bad leads immediately, saving you time and resources.
 However, it does not give you much information on the quality of the leads you’re getting.

-- Rejections are an important part of the business.
-Every no is one step closer to a yes.
-If you can improve your offer every time, you’ll find success.
+  - build a funnel to attract sellers with problem
+  - cold call
   - The LAPS funnel allows you to track your progress and see where you may need to improve your process.
 It also shows you what your goals should be at each stage.

-- The most essential thing to do to reach your investing goals is to find a great deal.
-The more time and resources you invest into it, the greater the return.
+  - The author and his team at Open Door Capital prioritized their deal flow by screening potential investments based on their likelihood to succeed.
+This allowed them to funnel the most promising prospects through the underwriting process quickly, which in turn allowed them to keep their deal flow high.

+- **develop procedure for screening leads**
+  - check honestdoor to see when they bought it and for how much
+  - develop a small friendly script to get information
+    - how long have you owned the property?
+    - why are you looking to sell?
+    - when are you looking to close?
+    - would I be able to come look tonight?
+    - how motivated are the sellers?
+    - you should never leave your desk/family unless you know it's a good lead.
+  - The first step in the due diligence process is to filter your leads.
+You should only take the time to underwrite those that pass your screening process.

 - Working with multiple brokers helps you gather as much information as possible on the multifamily business, as each one will have different connections and sources.